sburgess287/marvelousGreetings/README.md

 Password: Super1234!

 ### Motivation
-The late Stan Lee and the Marvel Universe are really inspiring to me.
+The late Stan Lee and the entire Marvel Universe are really inspiring to me.
 I love the characters, the inclusivity, and the fact I will never know all the stories (because there are so many!)
 Sharing the enthusiasm and energy of the Marvel Superheroes and Supervillians seemed like a worthy challenge, and I'm excited to see some cards!